Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 Can I suspend my car insurance while deployed?

 Some insurers, including GEICO, allow active duty members to suspend charges on their policy when their vehicle is stored on base for more than 30 days.
-However, completely canceling your coverage is generally not recommended.
-A coverage gap — even a brief one — can result in higher premiums when your policy resumes, as insurers may treat you as a higher-risk driver.
+However, completely canceling your coverage is generally not recommended — a lapse can result in significantly higher premiums when your policy resumes.
+In some cases, insurers have been known to charge members up to 45% more after a post-deployment coverage gap.
 Storage coverage (comprehensive-only) is usually the smartest, most affordable option.
+Learn more in our guide on car insurance during military deployment.

 Do I need special insurance if my car is going overseas?

 Yes.
-Standard U.S. auto insurance policies typically do not extend to international coverage.
-If you're bringing a vehicle to an overseas duty station, you'll need a separate international policy from providers like GEICO (for select countries), Clements Worldwide (170+ countries), or MIRASCON.
+Standard U.S. auto insurance policies typically do not meet host-nation legal requirements for international coverage.
+If you're bringing a vehicle to an overseas duty station, you'll need a separate international policy from providers like GEICO (select countries), Clements Worldwide (170+ countries), Milinsure (Germany), or USAA (where available).
 Make sure to arrange coverage at least 30 days before your departure to avoid any lapse.

 Can veterans still get military car insurance discounts?

 Absolutely.
-Veterans are eligible for USAA membership (with proof of honorable discharge via DD Form 214) and can access the same low rates as active duty members.
+Veterans are eligible for USAA membership with proof of honorable discharge via DD Form 214 and can access the same low rates as active duty members.
 GEICO also extends its military discount to retired military members.
-Organizations like the Armed Forces Benefit Association (AFBA) can provide additional savings through affinity discounts at several major carriers.
+Farmers offers veterans up to 10% off, while Direct Auto offers up to 25% in select states.
 Always disclose your veteran status when shopping for quotes — it's one of the easiest ways to lower your premium.
 For a complete breakdown, see our auto insurance guide for veterans.

 Compare Car Insurance Rates in Ohio